jaimevalero/push-kaggle-dataset/README.md

 Change the fields in that yaml : id, files, title, subtitle and description.
 Add the secrets.

-Please consider that if you are NOT creating a new dataset, only updating it, title, subtitle, description and is_public are not used.
+Please consider that if you are NOT creating a new dataset, only updating it, the following fields are not used :
+ - title
+ - subtitle
+ - description
+ - is_public

 ## Example